 We hold the same high standards that we have with their food when it comes to “spoiling” our pups with treats.
 Our dogs are rewarded with treats in moderation, keeping in mind that treats should represent ten percent or less of a dog’s daily food intake.

 There’s nothing like homemade!
 Our first choice in treats are none other than our very own homemade treats made right here in Cello’s Cucina.
-Click HERE to see our pack’s favorite recipes – or use the “Cello’s Cucina” menue button at the top of our blog.
+Click HERE to see our pack’s favorite recipes – or use the “Cello’s Cucina” menu button at the top of our blog.
 We are always adding to this section of the blog as we find new recipes that our pack taste-tests and “approves!”

-Natural Chews: As an added treat, our dogs periodically get natural chews such as bully sticks, etc, from trustworthy sources who responsibly raise their animals under the same organic standards we value from Whole Foods.
+Natural Chews: As an added treat, our dogs periodically get natural chews such as bully sticks, antlers etc, from trustworthy sources who responsibly raise their animals under the high standards we value.
 We have a local pet supply business to help us choose our natural chews.

 This section of the blog is to share some of the supplements we give to our pack in order to maintain optimal health.
 Click on the links below, or use the drop-down menu on the “Nutrition” menu tab to access the components of our pack’s diet:

 The proper diet and nutrients is essential to a dog’s health.
 Dogs need a certain combination of protein, carbohydrates, fats, vitamins, minerals and water every day in order to function normally.
 Each and every nutrient in your dog’s food has a purpose.

 Proteins: provide energy, and help with muscle growth, repair, and function